 MON (Monitor) Nodes

 For MON Servers, you can use any actual small system or a Virtual Maschine with some local storage.
 They only need some little RAM for their work in most cases.
-It should be enough to start with 16 GB of RAM, 2 CPU cores, and a single disk to save MON data (e.g. a 256 GB SSD).
+It should be enough to start with 32 GB of RAM, 4 CPU cores, and a single disk to save MON data (e.g. a 512 GB NVMe).
+There is nothing wrong with simply scheduling these resources on a storage node and deploying the MON service along with the OSDs.

 OSD (Storage) Nodes

-CPU Requirement depends on the disk count.
+CPU Requirement depends on the disk type.
 Most of the time these CPUs are not used, but to ensure fast recovery you should select a cost optimized state-of-the-art CPU.
-Each disk (OSD) should get its own physical or Hyper-Threading core.
-If you add 12 disks you should build a system with 12 cores, e.g. a single socket, 6 core CPU with HT.
-If you choose SSDs, plan with 2 threads per disk and for high end NVMe with 4-8 threads of a modern CPU.
+Each HDD-OSD should get its own Hyper-Threading thread.
+If you add 12 disks you should build a system with a single socket 6-8 core CPU with HT.
+If you choose SSDs, plan with 2-4 threads per disk and for high end NVMe with 4-8 threads of a modern CPU.

 In addition there is the need for further services such as MON, MDS, RGW and the operating system.